The Best Portable Apps That Require No Installation

 With our digital packrat ways, it is very easy to accumulate stuff on our hard drives.
 In my photo folder for my dog, I have at least six copies of every photo because of massive reduplication issues with cloud storage apps.
 So how do you weed out the duplicates and make space on your storage drive?
 Use Awesome Duplicate Photo Finder!

 Just add the photo directories on your hard drive that you want scanned and it will get to work finding the duplicates.
 Don’t worry, nothing gets deleted without your say-so.
 When it has finished, it will find similar images, present them to you side-by-side with a probability in percentage terms of how likely it is that the photos are similar.
 You then decide which one you want to keep and which one gets tossed.

-If you have a huge collection of anything, whether it be books, DVDs, belly-button lint, whatever, then you may want to catalogue it all so you know what you have.
+If you have a huge collection of anything, whether it be books, DVDs, belly-button lint, whatever, then you may want to catalog it all so you know what you have.
 That is where DataCrow comes in.
 Just choose your category, and add the details.
 It is a bit on the basic side but that will appeal to some people who are totally into minimalism.

 The first thing that this has got going for it is that it can automatically detect downloads starting in both Firefox and Chrome.
 So there is no need to actually start it in Download Manager.
 As long as Download Manager is running in the background, it will know when something starts in one of those browsers.
 It will also monitor the clipboard for any downloads.